Extra info next to sender’s name

 I see extra info next to the sender's name

-You'll see the sender's email address next to their name if it's someone you haven't emailed with in the past.
+You'll see the sender's email address next to their name if it's someone you haven't emailed in the past.

 If you add this sender to your address book or reply to one of their emails, you won't see their email address next to their name on future messages.